studioml/studio/docs/setup_database.md

 # Setting up a database
 This page describes the process of setting up your own database / storage for the models.
 This puts you in full control of who has access to the experiment data.
-For the moment, tfstudio only supports FireBase (https://firebase.google.com/) as a database/storage backend.
+For the moment, studioml only supports FireBase (https://firebase.google.com/) as a database/storage backend.
-To configure tfstudio to work with firebase, do the following:
+To configure studioml to work with firebase, do the following:

 ## Creating firebase project and configuring TensorFlow Studio
 1. Create a copy of studio/default_config.yaml file.
 Let's call it new_config.yaml